How Thrive supports inclusion: a whole-school approach

 Inclusion is not about fixing children.
 It is about understanding and reducing the barriers that stop children from feeling safe, connected, valued and able to take part.

 When pupils feel recognised and understood, when adults respond with consistency, and when environments support participation, inclusion becomes part of everyday practice.
-This is what helps more children remain engaged in learning, relationships and future opportunity.
+Thrive supports schools to build these conditions over time, so more pupils are able to engage, participate and succeed.

 Join our community of senior leaders and classroom staff